Johnny-Morgan/hike-logger/README.md

 - [MongoDB](https://www.mongodb.com/)

-  - MongoDB is used to store and retrieve the data used in this website
+  - MongoDB is used to store and retrieve the data used in this website.

 - [GitPod](https://gitpod.io)